top of page

 Finally, I also want to emphasize that efforts to address teacher absenteeism should not be made in isolation.
 It is essential to engage a broad spectrum of stakeholders—including teachers, principals, union leaders, students, and parents—in both the data analysis process and the ideation of strategies.
 Their involvement guarantees a more nuanced understanding of absenteeism and its impact, enriching the analysis with diverse perspectives and fostering a community-driven approach to crafting and implementing solutions.
 This collective effort is key to creating an educational environment where both teachers and students thrive.

 Dr. Ryan Smith, with 20 years of leadership experience in public education, is dedicated to ensuring every student receives an outstanding education and reaches their highest potential.
-Through his service as Superintendent of the Monrovia Unified School District and in other key leadership roles, his commitment to putting students first has driven success and positive change across various schools districts.
+Through his service as Superintendent of the Monrovia Unified School District and in other key leadership roles, his commitment to putting students first has driven success and positive change across various schools and districts.
 Learn more about Dr. Smith at his website, on LinkedIn, or X.

-157 views
+270 views

 bottom of page